sourcegraph/about/handbook/engineering/distribution/goals.md

 ### [Provide a Sourcegraph in a box deployment option]()

 Sourcegraph is currently deployed via three, self serve methods.
 The only one-step deployment method (the sourcegraph docker image) is being sunsetted.
 As a result, we need to provide a turn-key full deployment option of Sourcegraph.
-Thus sllowing end users to explore a full featured deployment, without having to understand the complexity of cloud infrastructure.
+Thus lallowing end users to explore a full featured deployment, without having to understand the complexity of cloud infrastructure.

 - **Owner**:
 - **Status**: TBD. _Estimate FY22-Q1_